dlbewley/guifreelife-src/content/blog/CoreOS-Image-Layering-Autofs.md

 # Building the CoreOS Image

-While it is possible to build the image and make it available the process is less integrated, so let's configure the on cluster method of building and using the image.

 ## Creating the worker-automount MachineConfigPool

 We need a way to associate the custom image with the nodes of our choosing.
 This will be done using the `MachineConfigPool` (MCP) resource as shown below.
 This is also how we will associate the added configuration values a bit later.
 You can learn a bit more about MachineConfigPools in [this blog post][13].